This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large mixing bowl, beat powdered sugar, peanut butter, butter and vanilla until well combined.
+• In a large mixing bowl, beat peanut butter, butter and vanilla until well combined.

-- Scoop or roll into balls and place on lined cookie sheet.
-Freeze 30 minutes.
+• Scoop and roll into round balls and place onto a parchment lined cookie sheet.

-- Microwave chocolate and vegetable oil in 30 second increments and stir until smooth.
+• While the peanut butter balls are in the refrigerator, microwave chocolate and vegetable oil in a small bowl in the microwave.
+Use 30 second increments and stir until smooth.

-- Refrigerate 30 minutes until solid.
+• Refrigerate 30 minutes or until chocolate has hardened for serving.
 Serve at room temperature.

 To Turn into Hedgehogs

-- You can use the gel writing icing to add the face either before or after refrigeration, but I did after just in case there was any bleeding!
+• Hedgehogs – You can use the gel writing icing to add the faces before or after refrigeration.
+We added them after refrigeration to prevent any bleeding color.

 Estimated nutrition information is provided as a courtesy and is not guaranteed.